Export all active and blocked users from office 365 using powershell

 Find all active users on Office 365

-To Export all active users on Office 365 in a CSV file, we will run the same command as above but pipe it to Export-CSV cmdlet and provide a path for the CSV file.
-Let’s check the command:
+To export all active users from Microsoft 365 into a CSV file, run the same command as above, but pipe it to the Export-CSV cmdlet and provide a path for the CSV file.
+Here is the command:

 Get-MsolUser -All | Where {$_.BlockCredential -eq $false} | Select DisplayName,UserPrincipalName, blockcredential | Export-CSV c:\temp\ActiveUsersO365.csv -NoTypeInformation